 1. N-Glycan profiling by MALDI-TOF MS

 Qualitatively matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF MS) represents high sensitivity and robustness for the structural characterization of glycosylated compounds and can also be used in a high-throughput manner.
-It is also the preference for singly charged ion formation that makes MALDI a better choice than electrospray ionization for profiling mixtures of N-glycans.
+Single-charged ion formation maintained MALDI capability rather than electrospray ionization on profiling N-glycans mixtures.
 N-glycans released by enzymatic deglycosylation using Peptide N-glycosidase A or F is analyzed after permethylation.